Platoon (film): Development

-Oliver Stone's journey of creating a cinematic piece about his tour of duty in the Vietnam War began almost after it ended in 1968 when he wrote a screenplay called Break, a semi-autobiographical account detailing his experiences with his parents and his time in the Vietnam War.
+The seeds of what would become Platoon began as early as 1968, months after Oliver Stone had completed his own tour of duty fighting in the Vietnam War.
+Stone first wrote a screenplay called Break, a semi-autobiographical account detailing his experiences with his parents and his time in Vietnam.
 Stone's active duty service resulted in a "big change" in how he viewed life and the war.
-Although the screenplay Break was never produced, he later used it as the basis for Platoon.
+Although Break was never produced, he later used it as the basis for Platoon.
 His screenplay featured several characters who were the seeds of those he developed in Platoon.
-The script was set to music from The Doors; Stone sent the script to Jim Morrison in the hope he would play the lead.
-(Morrison never responded, but his manager returned the script to Stone shortly after Morrison's death; Morrison had the script with him when he died in Paris.)
+The script was set to music from The Doors; Stone sent the script to Jim Morrison in the hope he would play the lead (Morrison never responded, but his manager returned the script to Stone shortly after Morrison's death; Morrison had the script with him when he died in Paris).
 Although Break was never produced, Stone decided to attend film school.

 After writing several other screenplays in the early 1970s, Stone worked with Robert Bolt on the screenplay, The Cover-up (it was not produced).
 Bolt's rigorous approach rubbed off on Stone.
 The younger man used his characters from the Break screenplay and developed a new screenplay, which he titled Platoon.
 Producer Martin Bregman attempted to elicit studio interest in the project, but was not successful.
 Stone claims that during that time, Sidney Lumet was to have helmed the film with Al Pacino slated to star had there been studio interest.
 But, based on the strength of his writing in Platoon, Stone was hired to write the screenplay for Midnight Express (1978).